The mold undergoes a heat treatment process consisting of preheating, terminal heating, and surface hardening.

 Cracks caused by electrical discharge machining

-In mold manufacturing, electrical discharge machining (electric pulse and wire cutting) is a more and more common processing method, but with the widespread application of electrical discharge machining, the defects caused by it have also increased accordingly.
+In mold manufacturing, electrical discharge machining (EDM) is becoming an increasingly common processing method.
+However, with its widespread use, the defects caused by EDM have also increased.

-Therefore, when adopting EDM molds, it is necessary to fully understand the impact of EDM on the mold steel and take corresponding preventive measures in advance:
+Therefore, when using EDM molds, it’s crucial to understand the impact of EDM on the mold steel and take preventive measures to avoid defects:

-1) Prevent overheating and decarburization during heat treatment, and fully temper to reduce or eliminate residual stress;
+- Prevent overheating and decarburization during heat treatment, and temper the steel fully to reduce or eliminate residual stress.

-2) In order to fully eliminate the internal stress generated during quenching, high temperature tempering is required.
-Therefore, steels that can withstand high temperature tempering (such as DC53, ASP-23, high-speed steel, etc.) should be used for processing under stable discharge conditions;
+- To fully eliminate the internal stress generated during quenching, high-temperature tempering is necessary.
+Steels that can withstand high-temperature tempering, such as DC53, ASP-23, and high-speed steel, should be used for processing under stable discharge conditions.

-3) After electrical discharge processing, stabilize the relaxation treatment;
+- After EDM processing, stabilize the relaxation treatment.

-5) Fully eliminate the re-solidified layer for use in a sound state;
+- Fully eliminate the re-solidified layer to ensure it is in a sound state.

-6) Using the principle of vector translation, the internal stress of the cutting outpost has to be cut through drainage and dispersed.
+- Using the principle of vector translation, cut through and disperse the internal stress of the cutting outpost through drainage.

-The cause of insufficient toughness may be caused by excessively high quenching temperature and too long holding time causing grain coarsening.
-Or because tempering is not avoided in the brittle zone.
+The insufficient toughness can be attributed to either excessively high quenching temperature and prolonged holding time, leading to grain coarsening, or failing to avoid tempering in the brittle zone.